Dalejan/weather-check/README.md

 Run `ionic cordova build android` to build the project.
 And `ionic cordova build android --release` for build apk release files

+## test

+Run `ng test` to run unit testing and open new browser tab to debug karma/jasmine tests